Me and Bobby McGee

 "Me and Bobby McGee" is a song written by American singer-songwriter Kris Kristofferson and originally performed by Roger Miller.
 Fred Foster shares the writing credit, as Kristofferson wrote the song based on a suggestion from Foster.
-A posthumously released version by Janis Joplin topped the U.S. singles chart in 1971, making the song the second posthumously released No. 1 single in U.S. chart history after "(Sittin' On) The Dock of the Bay" by Otis Redding.
-Gordon Lightfoot released a version that reached number 1 on the Canadian country charts in 1970.
-Jerry Lee Lewis released a version that was number 1 on the country charts in December 1971/January 1972 as the "B" side of "Would You Take Another Chance On Me."
+A posthumously released version by Janis Joplin topped the Billboard Hot 100 in 1971, making the song the second posthumously released No. 1 single in U.S. chart history after "(Sittin' On) The Dock of the Bay" by Otis Redding.
+Gordon Lightfoot had previously released a version that reached number 1 on the Canadian country charts in 1970.
+Jerry Lee Lewis released a version that was number 1 on the country charts in December 1971/January 1972 as the "B" side of "Would You Take Another Chance on Me".
 Billboard ranked Joplin's version as the No. 11 song for 1971.

+In 2002, the 1971 version of the song by Janis Joplin on Columbia Records was inducted into the Grammy Hall of Fame.

 History

 The suggestion for the title was a cordial challenge from producer and Monument Records founder Fred Foster to Kris Kristofferson.
 The titular character was named for a studio secretary, Barbara "Bobbie" McKee, but Kristofferson had misheard her surname.
-He explained that he was trying to convey the despair of the last scene of Federico Fellini’s La Strada in which a broken, war-torn, inebriated man (played by Anthony Quinn) stares up from the beach at the night's stars, and breaks down sobbing.
+He explained that he was trying to convey the despair of the last scene of Federico Fellini's La Strada in which a broken, war-torn, inebriated man (played by Anthony Quinn) stares up from the beach at the night's stars, and breaks down sobbing.

 Narrative

 The song is the story of two drifters, the narrator and Bobby McGee.
-The pair hitch a ride from a truck driver and sing as they drive through the American South before making their way westward to California.
-They visit California and then part ways, with the song's narrator expressing sadness afterwards.
-Due to the singer's name never being mentioned and the name "Bobby" being gender-neutral (especially in America), the song has been recorded by both male and female singers with only minor differences in the lyrical content.
+The pair hitch a ride from a truck driver and sing as they drive through the American South before making their way westward.
+They visit California and then part ways somewhere near Salinas, with the song's narrator expressing sadness afterwards.

+Due to the singer's name never being mentioned and the name "Bobby" being gender-neutral (especially in the US), the song has been recorded by both male and female singers as a heterosexual love song with only minor differences in the lyrical content.